easyserver/es-wordpress-backup/README.md

-# es-wp-retore
+# es-wp-backup

-Restore WordPress site (website and database) - backup files created by EasyServer Wordpress Backup [es-wp-backup]
+EasyServer Backup and Restore WordPress site (website and database)